 1.)
 Be sure you have completed all of the steps outlined on the Accepted Student home page.

 2.)
-I-20 Information: All Non-U.S. Citizens and Non-U.S. permanent residents must have a valid F-1 visa that can be obtained once Pace issues you a Form I-20.
+I-20 Information: All Non-U.S. Citizens and Non-U.S. permanent residents who do not currently hold a valid visa for academic study must obtain a valid F-1 visa that can be obtained once Pace issues you a Form I-20.
 If you have NOT received your I-20 Form, you may be missing one of the following documents:

 - Financial Affidavit- Complete the financial affidavit for the school or college you will be attending.
 Make sure both pages are filled in if you have a sponsor.

 - Official Bank Statement- Submit a bank statement, in English, with sufficient funds available for one year of study.
-The amount may be no less than what is listed on the Financial Affidavit for the semester you are attending.
+The amount may be no less than what is listed on the Financial Affidavit for the academic year you are attending.

 - A Copy of Your Passport- You may email all these documents as a scanned pdf to the admission office of the campus to which you applied.

 - Transfer Recommendation- All International students transferring from a U.S. college or university must also submit the Transfer Recommendation Form in addition to the above requirements.
 Please have this form complete by the Designated School Official (DSO) at your current school.

 All of the above documents should be sent to the Office of Graduate Admission at the addresses listed below.